beancount/docs/docs/beancount_design_doc.md

 A list of Postings are attached to the Transaction object.
 Technically this list object is mutable but in practice we try not to modify it.
 A Posting can ever only be part of a single Transaction.

 Sometimes different postings of the same transaction will settle at different dates in their respective accounts, so eventually we may allow a posting to have its own date to override the transaction's date, to be used as documentation; in the simplest version, we enforce all transactions to occur punctually, which is simple to understand and was not found to be a significant problem in practice.
 Eventually we might implement this by implicitly converting Transactions with multiple dates into multiple Transactions and using some sort of transfer account to hold the pending balance in-between dates.
-See the [<span class="underline">associated proposal</span>](settlement_dates_in_beancount.md) for details.
+See the [<u>associated proposal</u>](settlement_dates_in_beancount.md) for details.

 #### Balancing Postings<a id="balancing-postings"></a>